Shagshag/prestashop-documentation/ImageCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Image.php line 305
+* This method is defined in [classes/Image.php line 305](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Image.php#305)

 #### Arguments